lihtnes14/Digital_Assignment_3_Viswanathan/README.md

-# Lendora Assistant 🤖
+# FinAssist 🤖

-Lendora Assistant is an AI-powered chatbot designed to assist users with financial support and guidance.
+FinAssist is an AI-powered chatbot designed to assist users with financial support and guidance.
 Built using LangChain, Groq LLM, and Streamlit, this app provides intelligent, personalized conversations about various financial topics.

 ## Features
 - AI-powered chatbot to provide instant financial support.